sysy34/comp-modeling-spring2025/README.md

 ## Key Results

-- Dynamic α-HBM yielded improved predictive fit over static model (PSIS-LOO).
+- The dynamic-α HBM showed improved predictive performance over the static model (Δ ELPD = +17.3 ± 7.6, PSIS-LOO).
-- Parameter recovery simulations suggest that the static model may confound reward sensitivity (ρ) and learning speed (α).
+- Parameter recovery simulation was inconclusive due to low κ variance and poor identifiability under current settings.
-- AQ-related effects replicated partially, with reward sensitivity (ρ_win) negatively correlated with AQ scores as in original MLE analysis.
+- The original finding—negative correlation between AQ and reward sensitivity (ρ_win)—was explored in the HBM framework, but its robustness under shrinkage remains under investigation.

 ---